mgrobaker/earthquake_streaming/README.md

 ## Legacy systems
 Many countries in these high risk zones have built early warning systems.
 These sytems attempt to detect earthquakes as they are starting.

 Such systems have limitations.
 They are expensive and often slow to develop.
-Further, there is a lot of rework since each country develops its own earthquake detection system on its own.
+There is rework since each country develops its own earthquake detection system on its own.
 Finally, the systems themselves often have a high false positive rate and therefore are not very effective.

 ## OpenEEW solution
-To address these shortcomings, an organization called OpenEEW (short for "early earthquake warning") has made an open source solution.
+To address these shortcomings, an organization called [OpenEEW](https://openeew.com/) (short for "early earthquake warning") has made an open source solution.
 It detects earthquakes using cheap $50 IoT accelerometers.
 As of 2020, they have deployed several dozen of these across Latin America, with plans to expand across the globe.

-They have made the accelerometer data publically available: there is 1TB of it already on S3.
+They have made the accelerometer data publically available on [AWS](https://registry.opendata.aws/grillo-openeew/): there is 1TB of it already on S3.
 This represents 3 years of sensor data, from 2017 to date.

 ## Opportunity to build on OpenEEW
 I reviewed the documentation, code, and data available from OpenEEW.
 I determined that one area to improve is in building a data platform on top of their data.
 This would address two use cases:

 1. Scale to enable more advanced real time detection As OpenEEW grows, I would expect them to add more sensors, which will be sending even more real-time data.
 Further, they may wish to deploy more advanced earthquake detection models than they are currently running.
+The increased load from additional data and more advanced mdoels would strain their current infrastructure.

 2. Study historical earthquake events
 OpenEEW is collecting interesting and valuable data.
 However, at present there is no method for tagging and studying past earthquakes as detected by the system.
 Studying past earthquakes is likely of interest for analysts and researchers.